Part of the Vitality Arts Special Report

 Creative Spark for Dementia Patients

-Basting told McEvers about the inception of her TimeSlips Creative Storytelling program, a research-based technique she developed after discovering an improv game that connected with residents with dementia at a nursing home where she volunteered 20 years ago.
+Basting told McEvers about the inception of her TimeSlips Creative Storytelling program, a research-based technique she developed after discovering an improv game that connected with residents with dementia at a nursing home where she volunteered over 20 years ago.

 “I tore a picture of The Marlboro Man out of a magazine and just said, tell me what you want to call this guy.
 And someone said Fred.
 And I said, Fred who?
 And they said Fred Astaire.
 And then a 45-minute story unraveled,” she said.
 “And we were laughing and singing, and it was a completely transformative moment.
 It felt like a miracle.”